Ark: The Animated Series: Reception

 Tara Bennett of Paste said that the series gives non-players and players of Ark: Survival Evolved, a "serialized, hard sci-fi story to dive into, with more episodes on the way later this year".
-Megan Hemenway of ScreenRant compared the series to Jurassic Park, saying that the series "not only has an amazing collection of dinosaurs, but it also offers deep, human plotlines" while offering glimpses at prehistoric mammals and reptiles, and encouraged fans of Jurassic Park to watch the series, and for the film franchise to be inspired by this series.
+Megan Hemenway of Screen Rant compared the series to Jurassic Park, saying that the series "not only has an amazing collection of dinosaurs, but it also offers deep, human plotlines" while offering glimpses at prehistoric mammals and reptiles, and encouraged fans of Jurassic Park to watch the series, and for the film franchise to be inspired by this series.
 Danae Stahlnecker of Common Sense Media rated the series 3 out of five, describing it as having "brutal violence in action sci-fi about survival [and] justice," complete with violent deaths, bloody images, mild language, profanity, substance abuse, with characters fighting against warfare, trauma of their pasts, warfare, and torture, and has a "diverse cast of characters from all over the world and different historical eras" with characters finding common ground in their "shared experiences of discrimination and oppression."
 Stahnecker also noted that characters kiss, "make innuendos about sex", criticized the villains as "a little too one-dimensional" while calling the protagonist Helena is a positive role model and praised the story as fun for those interested in "mystery, dinosaurs, and a bit of time-travel shenanigans."